dgerabagi/data-curation-environment/flattened_repo.md

                 }
             }

-            // C146 Fix: Add explicit instructions for the AI const cycle0Context = `<Cycle 0>
+            const cycle0Context = `<Cycle 0>
 <Cycle Context>
-You are a senior software developer tasked with scaffolding a new project.
-Review the user's project scope in M4.
-Your goal is to generate the initial set of files needed to start the project, based on the provided templates.
+You are a senior project architect.
+Your task is to establish the necessary documentation to achieve the user's goals, which are outlined in M4.

 **CRITICAL INSTRUCTIONS:**
-1. Your output MUST be a series of code/configuration files.
+1. Your primary goal is to generate **planning and documentation artifacts** (e.g., Project Vision, Requirements).
-2. You MUST NOT output documentation artifacts (e.g., <A1_project_vision.md>).
-Instead, create the actual files (e.g., package.json, src/main.ts).
+2. You **MUST NOT** generate code files (e.g., \`package.json\`, \`src/main.ts\`) in this initial cycle.
+The "documentation first" principle is paramount.
-3. Every file you generate MUST be enclosed in the strict XML format: \`<file path="path/to/file.ext">...</file>\`.
+3. Every artifact you generate **MUST** be enclosed in the strict XML format explained in the provided "Interaction Schema Refinement" document: \`<file path="path/to/artifact.md">...</file>\`.
 </Cycle Context>
 <Static Context>
 ${staticContext.trim()}